WEVV-TV: Construction and launch

 South Central Broadcasting, the owner of Evansville radio station WIKY, applied to the Federal Communications Commission (FCC) in November 1978 for authority to build a new commercial TV station in Evansville on channel 44.
 South Central planned an independent station heavy on sports coverage and possibly featuring a news department.
 However, as the owner of an existing radio station, South Central needed a waiver to own a UHF TV station and a radio station in the same market.
 At the deadline in May 1979, Family TV, Inc. applied for the channel.
 They proposed a family-oriented station emphasizing programming free of sex and violence as well as sports.
 Though one of its organizers was a reverend, the proposed Family TV station would not be religious in character.
 Believing it would have a hard time at comparative hearing because of its need to seek a waiver in a costly proceeding, South Central withdrew its application in November 1980.

 Family TV had not built the station by July 1982, when Dick Shively was hired to help start the operation.
 Shively's extensive experience in broadcasting, including in Evansville, was deemed necessary because lenders were unwilling to lend capital to the company due to its lack of track record.
 In early 1983, Shively and two other investors acquired 49 percent of the construction permit, which then bore the call sign WAFV ("American Family Viewing").
 With its new investors, channel 44 secured the rights to telecast Evansville Purple Aces athletic events, beating out NBC affiliate WFIE (channel 14) by offering to air more basketball games.
 Shively also arranged for the call sign to be changed to WEVV, over the objections of WEHT.
 The transfer of partial ownership and a loan agreement were not timely notified to the FCC, resulting in a fine assessed in 1984.

 After the first attempt to sign on November 10 was scrapped due to moisture in the transmission line, WEVV debuted on November 17, 1983.
-It had offices in the Executive Inn in Evansville and a transmitter site south of the Ohio River 5 mi east of U.S. 41 in Kentucky.
+It had offices in the Executive Inn in Evansville and a transmitter site south of the Ohio River 5 mi east of U.S. 41 in Henderson, Kentucky.
 Its programming consisted of cartoons, syndicated programs, and movies.